 We believe a landowner who has been issued a resource conservation management plan by the environmental agency with jurisdiction over non-source pollution shall be considered in compliance with the law and not polluting.

-production agriculture.
+We oppose rules by EPA dealing with air particulate matter regulation regarding production agriculture.
 We favor exemption for production agriculture.